Sherryyy00/Coffee-House-Sales-Dashboard/README.md

 - **Profit Analysis (Actual vs. Target):** Visualization of actual profit compared to budgeted targets.

 ## Files in the Repository
-- `Sales-Dashboard.pbix`: The Power BI Desktop file for the sales dashboard.
+- `Sales Dashboard-P3.pbix`: The Power BI Desktop file for the sales dashboard.
 - `README.md`: Project overview, features, and file descriptions.
 - `dashboard-image.png`: A screenshot of the sales dashboard (add this to visually show the dashboard in your README).